joker-pper/intellij-mpvp-maven/README_en.md

 ### Maven Project Version Search

 Support querying the latest dependency versions of the Central Repository, as well as quickly querying the dependency versions of the Nexus Repository (remote/private).

-Provide convenient search capabilities (Maven pom configuration or Gradle dependency configuration can be querying after pasting, or querying by keywords),

-One click copying of dependency coordinates, quick viewing of version detail pages, etc. Welcome to experience it~

 Simplify your workflow and save you a lot of valuable time!
+Welcome to experience it~

+Provide convenient search capabilities (Maven pom configuration or Gradle dependency configuration can be querying after pasting, or querying by keywords)

+One click copying of dependency coordinates

+<span style="color: rgb(255, 76, 65);">One click access to file directory</span>

+<span style="color: rgb(255, 76, 65);">One click loading update time (compatible with lower versions of Nexus)</span>

+Quickly viewing of version detail pages

+Nexus repository query increases cache (memory level) to reduce query detail requests within a certain period of time.
+The default user level Nexus repository cache time is 1 minute for snapshot and 30 minutes for release, and configurable parameter adjustments are provided (minimum value is 1 minute, maximum value is 360 minutes)

+...

 (Continuously updated and optimized!
 Welcome to provide optimization suggestions~)

 #### Central Repository